ganeti/ganeti/man/gnt-instance.rst

 ``--force-variant`` is passed.
 An invalid OS will also be refused, unless the ``--force`` option is given.

+The ``--online`` and ``--offline`` options are used to transition an instance into and out of the ``offline`` state.
+An instance can be turned offline only if it was previously down.
+The ``--online`` option fails if the instance was not in the ``offline`` state, otherwise it changes instance's state to ``down``.
+These modifications take effect immediately.

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it can be examined via **gnt-job info**.

-All the changes take effect at the next restart.
+Most of the changes take effect at the next restart.
 If the instance is running, there is no effect on the instance.

 REINSTALL